phone dropped in water

 However, on some other models, you will be able to open the back panel and remove the battery.

-You may think that how to fix a water-damaged battery.
+You may think about how to fix a water-damaged battery.

 Remove the battery from your phone and allow it to dry separately if possible.
 If you’ve opened up your phone to remove the battery, take extra care not to spread the water around, as this could damage the condition of your phone.